sgibson91/cross-stitch-carpentry/setup.md

 This pattern is a design by Dr. Sarah Gibson, and is available with this lesson under CC-BY-4.0 license.

 The Binder logo is used under the [BSD 3-Clause](https://github.com/jupyterhub/binderhub/blob/master/LICENSE) license.

+### Custom chart

+If you want to cross-stitch your own image, you can generate any chart using [ih](https://github.com/glasnt/ih)